 A lot of people are not bothered by KP (truth be told, I notice mine less and less the older I get).
 But if you do want to do something about your “chicken skin” — and there is no shame in that — there are a few topical options that can help contain it, Talakoub says.

 Step 1: Exfoliate

 Since keratosis pilaris is caused by plugged hair follicles, exfoliating can help clear things up.
 Dry brushing, gentle scrubs and exfoliating body brushes like the Clarisonic, can all help smooth skin.

 You can also go the chemical route.
-Skincare products containing alpha hydroxy acids, like lactic acid and salicylic acid can all help remove dead skin cells and soften your skin.
+Skincare products containing alpha hydroxy acids, like lactic acid and beta hydroxy acids, like salicylic acid, can all help remove dead skin cells and soften your skin.
 Topical retinoids, which work by promoting cell turnover, can also help you minimize the issue by preventing hair follicles from becoming plugged.

 On the other end of the spectrum, there is a more intense exfoliation option: microdermabrasion, “which is a mechanical exfoliator that should always, always be followed up with moisturizer,” Talakoub says.
 (Think of it like a very intense loofah session.)
 You can also talk to your dermatologist about stronger topical prescription options that contain higher doses of exfoliating ingredients like corticosteroids.

 Whatever you do, avoid “picking” at your skin or extractions, which can make the redness and inflammation of these bumps worse.

 KP does have some environmental triggers.
 “Dry air, dry heat and the winter months can exacerbate KP,” explains Talakoub, which means on the flip side, humidity and moisture help reduce the roughness — this is why many people notice the bumps look better during the summer months.